sage-code/eve/manual/structure.md

 ## Execution

-EVE suites are executed using a virtual machine.
-This is capable of running one single suite at a time.
-You can run same suite in different sessions with different startup parameters.
+EVE modules are executed using a virtual machine.
+You can run the virtual machine as a service or as console application.
+You can run only a main module.
+Each module run in a different sessions with different startup parameters.
 Each session is independent.

 **memory**
 Server is in charge of allocating memory for one session before the application starts.
 There is no shared memory between sessions.
 That is a session is dedicated for a single application.
 After application is terminated the memory is released.